According to a 2019 report by Good Things Foundation, 3.88 million adults in the UK think that the internet is ‘not for them’.

 These things have obvious purposes and are familiar in their presentation, while also making use of the digital interface and getting people accustomed to interacting with the device.

 Finding the ‘hook’

-Finding ONE key benefit for a person can open up the conversation that inspires them see digital technology as something they can make use of.
-It’s about the person, not the tech, and what matters to them.
+Finding one key benefit for a person can open up the conversation that inspires them see digital technology as something they can make use of.
+It’s about the person, not the technology, and what matters to them.

 Access to gardening advice and plant identification may be a major draw for keen gardeners.
 Access to online cultural offers may appeal to people with mobility issues or full-time carers who can’t attend museums or theatre performances in person.
 There is also a huge variety of free online learning available for people with specific topics of interest.